Council tax for students

 - all the residents are under the age of 18.

-If your property is exempt it means your liability for council tax is reduced to zero, regardless of your income or how much savings you have.
+If your property is exempt it means you don’t have to pay any council tax, regardless of your income or how much savings you have.

-If only one person lives in a property they will get a 25% discount on the council tax bill.
+If you are the only person living in the property you will get a 25% discount on your council tax bill.

 When working out how many people live in a property, some people are not counted.
 These are called disregarded people.
 If everyone who lives in the property is disregarded, there will be a 50% discount on the bill.